thetensor-space/TameGenus/README.md

 # TameGenus

-A package for isomorphism testing of groups of tame genus for Magma V2.22 and beyond.
+A package for isomorphism testing of groups and tensors of tame genus for Magma V2.22 and beyond.

 This software was created by Peter A. Brooksbank, Joshua Maglione, and James B.
 Wilson, Copyright 2015--2019.
 Distributed under MIT License.